neondatabase/website/content/docs/manage/projects.md

 isDraft: false
 ---

 A project is the top-level object in the Neon object hierarchy.
-A Neon account can have multiple projects.
+Neon's free tier permits one project per account.

-Each Neon project is created with a root branch called `main`.
-A project may contain additional child branches created from the root branch or from a previously created branch.
-For information about Neon's branching feature, see [Branching](../../conceptual-guides/branching).
+A Neon project is created with the following resources by default:

+- A root branch called `main`.
+You can create additional child branches from the root branch or from a previously created branch.
+For more information, see [Branches](../branches).
-A project's root branch is created with a default database, also called `main`.
-This database and all databases created in Neon contain a `public` schema.
-Tables and other objects are created in the `public` schema by default.
-For more information about the `public` schema, refer to [The Public schema](https://www.postgresql.org/docs/current/ddl-schemas.html#DDL-SCHEMAS-PUBLIC), in the _PostgreSQL documentation_.

-A Neon project's root branch has a dedicated Neon compute instance.
-In Neon's Technical Preview Free Tier, a Neon compute instance is deployed with PostgreSQL 15, 1 vCPU, and 256MB of RAM.
-For more information about limits associated with Neon's Technical Preview, see [Technical Preview Free Tier](/docs/reference/technical-preview-free-tier).

-A project is created with two database users by default:
+- A single read-write endpoint, which is the Neon compute instance associated with the project's root branch.
+For more information, see [Endpoints](../branches).
+- A default database, called `main`, which resides in the project's root branch.
+- Two PostgreSQL database users:
   - A user that takes its name from your Neon account (the Google, GitHub, or partner account that you signed up with).
   - A `web_access` user, which is used for passwordless authentication and by the Neon SQL Editor.
 The `web_access` user cannot be modified or deleted.

-Additional database users can be added to a project's root branch or child branches.

 ## Create a project